 Performance, Classical Music – Edsberg

-Most of the studies are located to Edsberg Mansion in northern Stockholm, which offers an inspiring study environment for chamber music.
+Most of the studies are located to Edsberg Manor in northern Stockholm, which offers an inspiring study environment for chamber music.

 Together with many other skilled students you will have a common base in classical music but you will choose one of four approaches: